pingcap/docs-cn/tikv-control.md

 > **Note:**
 >
+> - It is **NOT** recommended to use the `consistency-check` command, because it is incompatible with the garbage collection in TiDB and might mistakenly report an error.
 > - This command only supports the remote mode.
 > - Even if this command returns `success!`, you need to check whether TiKV panics.
 This is because this command is only a proposal that requests a consistency check for the leader, and you cannot know from the client whether the whole check process is successful or not.